 …And not just for the sake of culinary curiosity.
 Our food supply will always face threats from pests and disease, climate change and other factors we only partly foresee; and solutions to some of the problems we’ll face in the future can come from the genetic information stored in these richly diverse and fruitful trees — each with its own very human story.

-[I wrote and broadcast this story as part of a series of food essays for the food programme, Flavour, on Cambridge 105 Radio.
+[This food essay was also broadcast on the radio food programme, Flavour, on Cambridge105FM Radio.
 You can hear the whole programme here.]

 More apple recipes and stories on Crumbs on the Table: